How big unions smooth the way for Amazon worker protests

 Lighty said employee health and safety is the company's top priority.
 Amazon will spend more than US$800 million in the first half of the year on COVID-19 safety measures, she said.

-The company reported record first-quarter sales of US$75.5 billion, up 26per cent from the same period a year ago, as customers sheltering in place have relied on its services and its stock price has risen 35per cent since the start of the year.
+The company reported record first-quarter sales of US$75.5 billion (62 billion pounds), up 26per cent from the same period a year ago, as customers sheltering in place have relied on its services and its stock price has risen 35per cent since the start of the year.

 Amazon had nearly 600,000 U.S. employees in 2019, according to its latest annual report, making it one of the largest employers in the country.

-"Justice issues and safety at work tend to be the most powerful arguments in organizing," said Alex Colvin, a labor relations professor at Cornell University.
+"Justice issues and safety at work tend to be the most powerful arguments in organising," said Alex Colvin, a labour relations professor at Cornell University.
 "They're the strongest reason for workers to want representation."

 He said unions have resorted to public relations as a tool to pressure companies as worker protections such as "collective bargaining and employment rights enforcement have weakened."